OctopusDeploy/docs/docs/infrastructure/workers/index.md

 position: 3
 ---

 The Octopus Server has an built-in worker that can deploy packages, execute scripts, and perform tasks that don't need to be performed on a deployment target.
-This can be useful when you are working with a cloud service or it doesn't matter where a script runs.
+This can be useful when you are working with an API, a cloud service, or it doesn't matter where a script runs.
 The built-in worker is configured by default.

 Learn more about the [built-in worker](/docs/administration/workers/built-in-worker.md).

 ## External Workers